 How Long Does Catnip Last?

-Once the leaves and stems are removed, the potency decreases over time as the volatile oils dissipate.
+Once the leaves and stems are removed, the potency of catnip decreases over time as the volatile oils dissipate.
 Store what you can’t use, in the freezer in an airtight container, to maintain its potency for as long as possible.

 Does Catnip Make a Cat High?